rcrowther/django-img/README.md

         image = models.ForeignKey(image_model, related_name='+', on_delete=models.CASCADE)

 Not the last word in DRY coding, but you should be able to work out what the code is for.
-Note that 'image_model' and 'reform_model' are explicitly declared, and that 'reform_model' is declared as a string, but 'image_model' is declared as a class.
+Note that 'image_model' and 'reform_model' are explicitly declared.
+Note also that 'reform_model' is declared as a string, but 'image_model' is declared as a class.

 Migrate,